TommasoBag99/QMC/README.md

 # QMC

-This repository contains the Fortran 90 source code for performing Quantum Monte Carlo (QMC) simulations to calculate the energies of chemical systems.
+This repository contains the Fortran 90 source code for performing Quantum Monte Carlo (QMC) simulations to calculate the energies of chemical systems, primarily composed of hydrogen and helium.

+The code supports both Variational Monte Carlo (VMC) and Pure Diffusion Monte Carlo (PDMC) techniques.
+For comprehensive details on these algorithms and additional information, please refer to the `Documentation.pdf` file located in this folder.

 ## Repository Contents